Flat feet (fallen arches)

 Key facts

-- Flat feet don't always produce symptoms, but at times they can cause pain in the heel, arch, leg or other parts of the body.
+- Flat feet can cause pain in your heel, foot arch, leg, or other parts of your body.

 - Flat feet can develop with age, as wear and tear on the feet causes the arch to drop.